rust-lang/book/second-edition/nostarch/chapter10.md

 Listing 10-8: A `Point` generic over two types so that `x` and `y` may be values of different types

-Now all of these instances of `Point` are allowed!
-You can use as many generic type parameters in a definition as you want, but using more than a few gets hard to read and understand.
-If you get to a point of needing lots of generic types, it’s probably a sign that your code could use some restructuring to be separated into smaller pieces.
+Now all instances of `Point` are allowed!
+You can use as many generic type parameters in a definition as you want, but using more than a few makes your code hard to read.
+When you find yourself needing lots of generic types, it may indicate that your code needs restructuring into smaller pieces.

-### Using Generic Data Types in Enum Definitions
+### In Enum Definitions

-Similarly to structs, enums can be defined to hold generic data types in their variants.
-We used the `Option<T>` enum provided by the standard library in Chapter 6, and now its definition should make more sense.
-Let’s take another
+Like we did with structs, we can define enums to hold generic data types in their variants.
+Let’s take another look at the `Option<T>` enum provided by the standard library we used in Chapter 6:
-look:

 ```
 enum Option<T> {